Aikku93/ulc-codec/FormatSpecs.md

     Coef[n++] = Amplitude * [randomly generated +/-1]
     Amplitude = Amplitude * Decay

-The quantizer is scaled by 1/32 because a coefficient is considered "lost" (or "masked") if its level falls 8X below the quantizer threshold (the threshold being a Lehmer mean with p=2).
-Since the noise level codes one more bit than a coefficient (owed to not having to code a sign bit), its dynamic range is extended by 2^2 (as  the levels are companded prior to encoding), and thus 8*2^2 = 32.
+The quantizer is scaled by 1/16, as this was found to give consistently good results with very minimal overload/saturation and underload/collapse.

 #### ```8h,1h..Fh```: Zeros run (short)